 Natural language processing (NLP) deals with the interaction between humans and computers.
 In the past decades, it has become one of the main drivers for research in the area of artificial intelligence (AI).

 In this unit, you will first learn what NLP is in general.
 This includes the historical developments of NLP as well as an introduction to the Turing test.
-As NLP has its origin in the intersection between computer science and linguistics, the concepts of syntax and semantics will be explained.
+As NLP has its origins in the intersection between computer science and linguistics, the concepts of syntax and semantics will be explained.
 While syntax deals with the rules how sentences are formed, semantics are about the meaning of a text.
-Subsequently, you will learn more about the prosodics of speech, i.d. those components of speech which are related to melody such as pitch, or intonation.
+Subsequently, you will learn more about the prosodics of speech, i.d. those components of speech that are related to melody, such as pitch or intonation.
 The unit ends with the most important concepts regarding grammar.

 1.1 What is NLP?

 Natural language processing is nowadays one of the most important areas of AI.
-It is an interdisciplinary field that has its origin at the intersection between linguistics and computer science.
-The figure below illustrates, how the disciplines are related.
+It is an interdisciplinary field that has its origins at the intersection between linguistics and computer science.
+The figure below illustrates how the disciplines are related.